-- In the process, two Japanese fonts which only differ in their "real" fonts are identified. - At the present, vertical typesetting (tategaki), is not supported in LuaTeX-ja.
+- In the process, two Japanese fonts which only differ in their "real" fonts are identified.

 For detailed information, see Part III.

 1.3 Notations

 In this document, the following terms and notations are used:

 - Characters are classified into following two types.
 Note that the classification can be customized by a user (see Subsection 4.1). - JAchar: standing for characters which used in Japanese typesetting, such as Hiragana, Katakana, Kanji, and other Japanese punctuation marks. - ALchar: standing for all other characters like latin alphabets.